 There are a lot of different creative ideas to upgrade or repurpose a room in the average home that could provide convenience, enhance family time, increase storage or add a level of value by accomplishing a specialized goal.
-But of all the different dream rooms that home owners fantasize about having, a home theater just might top the list.
+But of all the different dream rooms that homeowners fantasize about having, a home theater just might top the list.
 A home theater can be the perfect movie-watching, game-day, entertainment oasis for the entire family, and once you decide to take on a DIY home theater project, the possibilities become endless.
 The sky is the limit (and maybe the budget too) – so let your imagination run wild and have fun dreaming up your new spot for unwinding, relaxing or cheering on your favorite team.

 Clarify Your Goals

 How you tackle the design and layout of your home theater really depends on who will use it and what you want it to accomplish.
-If your idea of the perfect home theater is a place to host movie nights for friends, neighbors, your kids and their friends, or any number of people all at once, then you may end up wanting tiered seating that exclusively faces the screen.
-If your home theater is going to be your spot for family night or quality time, you’ll probably want seating that groups people together and allows individuals to see and talk to each other, such as an L-shaped or curved couch and a few bean bag chairs.
+If your idea of the perfect home theater is a place to host movie nights for friends, neighbors, your kids, and their friends, or any number of people all at once, then you may end up wanting tiered seating that exclusively faces the screen.
+If your home theater is going to be your spot for a family night or quality time, you’ll probably want a seating that groups people together and allows individuals to see and talk to each other, such as an L-shaped or curved couch and a few bean bag chairs.
 If your home theater is going to be for watching Monday Night Football with your buddies, then you’ll want places for everyone to keep their drinks and nachos.